oxinabox/oxinabox.github.io/_posts/2022-11-11-Estimating-Estrogen.md

 That is indeed a nice close fit.

-This least square fit is a maximum likelihood estimate (MLE), it is the curve which maximizes the likelihood of the observations.
+This least square fit is a maximum likelihood estimate (MLE), it is the curve which maximizes the likelihood of the parameters.
-Which is not quiet what we want, we want the maximum a posterior (MAP) estimate -- the curve which is most likely correct for these observations.
-But really we are not after a single curve at all (MLE or MAP).
+But really we are not after a single curve at all.
 We are interested in distributions over possible curves, given the observations.
 These tell use the possible realities that would explain what we are seeing.